The-Monkeys-and-MAUD/laravel-silverstripe/README.md

     composer create-project silverstripe/installer ./public/silverstripe/ 3.1.x-dev
     ```

-   The command will advise you to create an `_ss_environment.php` file; don't do that.
-The script then finishes with
-   an error but don't worry, that's only because Silverstripe's database connection details haven't yet been set up.
+   The script then finishes with an error but don't worry, that's only because Silverstripe's database connection
+   details haven't yet been set up.

+   > Note: If the command advises you to create an `_ss_environment.php` file, don't do that.
+We'll be using Laravel's
+     environment support to configure Silverstripe instead.

 3. Add the following to your `.htaccess` file **before** the Laravel rewrite rule: